Raise your hand if you’ve enjoyed laughing along with Ryan’s shenanigans over the past 5 years.

 Here are a few entries from Instagram I’ve recorded over the years, all organized neatly for your viewing pleasure, as well as a few things he’s said lately.
 Mostly I’m posting these so you can feel awesome about your parenting, since I’m clearly just winging it:

 This, just the other day: Ryan has been using the potty since he was two, but recently we are trying to really nail down the manners that go along with this accomplishment, like putting the seat down quietly, flushing the toilet, and IMMEDIATELY washing hands.
-I noticed the seat was up in the bathroom while he was in the family room playing, so I said, “Ry, would you like to finishing up using your potty manners?”
+I noticed the seat was up in the bathroom while he was in the family room playing, so I said, “Ry, would you like to finish up using your potty manners?”
 He ran into the bathroom, lowered the lid and flushed, and ran back to the battle he had set up between carnivore and herbivore dinos.
 As he was running he said, “I don’t need to wash my hands because I didn’t even have to use them.”
 I said, “Buddy, please go back in there and wash your hands.”
 He said, “Mom!
 I used my elbows, so my hands are totally clean!”
 “Ryan Everett, you didn’t use your elbows…if you had, you would have peed in your face…now go wash your hands, mister…”

 And this…this happened, too: We had finished eating out and Ryan asked to take the rest of his ice cream in the car with him.
 We all got buckled and strapped in.
 As I was backing out of the parking lot, someone, who will remain unnamed, tooted, as families do in the comfort of being together.
 Ryan said, “Thanks a lot, so and so!
 Now my ice cream tastes like poop!”